About this information

 Chemists

-Many local chemists are able to deliver your usual prescribed medications to your home.
-You will need to speak to your chemist about this.
-This may be a chargeable service.
+Many local chemists can deliver prescriptions to your home.
+Speak to your chemist about this.
+There may be a charge.

 Getting to your local supermarket, shopping centre, or chemist

-Community Transport services offer help for people with limited mobility to travel door-to-door for shopping trips, medical appointments, and days out.
-Please see below for details.
+Community Transport services help people with limited mobility to travel door-to-door for shopping trips, medical appointments, and days out.
+Please see below for details of community transport in your area:

 Chew Valley Community Transport